-Under the terms of Mercer's agreement with NC-SARA, the Georgia Nonpublic Postsecondary Education Commission (GNPEC) is required to investigate and resolve allegations of dishonest or fraudulent activity, including the provision of false or misleading information.
-Additionally GNPEC is required to investigate and resolve complaints that Mercer is not following the practices set forth in the C-RAC guidelines.
+Under the terms of Mercers agreement with NC-SARA, the Georgia Nonpublic Postsecondary Education Commission (GNPEC) is required to investigate and resolve allegations of dishonest or fraudulent activity, including the provision of false or misleading information.
 Before filing a complaint, a student must have sought internal resolution for the complaint.